Ever since I began caning chairs way back in the 1970s, I have never tied knots on the bottom of the cane chair seats.

-Or if the hole size is small and getting crowded, then I will stop it just back a bit from going into the hole, “sandwiched” up next to the bottom wood frame.
+Or if the hole size is small and crowded with other strands of cane, then I will stop it just back a bit from going into the hole, “sandwiched” up next to the bottom wood frame.

-For example if you are coming down into a hole that does not have a tail, but the tail is in the next hole and you want to go into that one from the bottom, it won’t work.
+For example, if you are coming down into a hole that does not have a tail, but the tail is in the next hole and you want to go into that one from the bottom, it won’t work.
 The two ends are going in the opposite direction and will be fighting against each other.

 Here’s a picture of the completed chair bottom–sans knots!
 Isn’t that nice and pretty without all those ugly knots?

 What are your thoughts about this blog post?